11 Ideas To Lighten Up Your Winter

-You’ve probably heard this time of year called the darkness of winter.
+You’ve probably heard this time of year called the "dark days".
 It sets the tone for the winter blues, and it’s easy to get caught up in that vibe.
 But as of December 22, we’re getting more and more light every day.

 There are many ways you can lighten up your life and beat the winter blues.
 Here’s 11 ideas to get you started!